Lucas-Fonte/Lucas-Fonte/README.md

 ### Hi, I'm Lucas  🕶

-## I'm a Student, Software Engineer and a RGB fan.
+## I'm a Student, Software Engineer and a Yakissoba fan 🍜.
 - 🔨 I’m currently working as a Software Engineer at **Mobly**
 - 🌱 I’m currently learning **Typescript** and **Python**
 - 💾 I’m looking to expand my projects